Burnham-on-Sea railway station

 Burnham-on-Sea railway station was located within the town of Burnham-on-Sea, Somerset, and was the terminus of the Burnham branch of the Somerset and Dorset Joint Railway.
-Opened as Burnham by the Somerset Central Railway on 3 May 1858, it was renamed in 1920.
+Opened as Burnham by the Somerset Central Railway (SCR) on 3 May 1858, it was renamed in 1920.

 History

-The station, situated behind Abingdon Street, was a terminus although a through platform allowed services to travel on to a 900 ft S&DJR built stone pier on the River Severn/River Parrett estuary.
+The station, situated behind Abingdon Street, was a terminus although a through platform allowed services to travel on to a 900 ft SCR built stone pier on the River Severn/River Parrett estuary.
 For a few years the railway operated steamers across the Bristol Channel to Wales.
 Railway operations onto the pier ceased in 1888 although the pier continued in use for vessels until the 1950s.

 Perhaps the strangest use of the railway along the pier was by the local area lifeboat, which was pushed on rails from the old lifeboat station (located behind the former Morrisons supermarket) and onto the "main line", across the esplanade, and down the pier where the lifeboat could be launched if the tide was right.

 Burnham-on-Sea closed when regular passenger services were curtailed at Highbridge on 28 October 1951.
 Excursion traffic continued until 1962, and the goods depot remained open until 1963.